Girls With Reactive Attachment Disorder

 There are two types of Reactive Attachment Disorder (or RAD).
 One may find your daughter aloof, isolated, unemotional, or withdrawn.
 With the other kind she might act improperly or be inappropriately affectionate with complete strangers.

 Reactive Attachment Disorder (also known as Radical Attachment Disorder) is a rare but serious condition in which a child has been unable to form a healthy emotional attachment with mother (or primary caregiver).
 A baby learns to bond when her physical and emotional needs are reliably addressed.
 Lacking that consistent care (possibly due to adoption or temporary foster care situations), she may struggle to establish any close bonds.

-New Lifehouse Academy– Offering a Unique Approach for your Son With Reactive Attachment Disorder.
+New Lifehouse Academy– Offering a Unique Approach for Your Daughter With Reactive Attachment Disorder.

 We can help your girl if she struggles with RAD, by providing her with the nurturing and secure environment of New Lifehouse Academy that will enable him to learn to create healthy connections.